-Unlike most traditional diets, intermittent fasting does not specify what or how much you should eat, but rather, it is about when you should eat.
+Unlike most traditional diets, such as weight watchers or the keto diet, IF does not specify what or how much food you should eat, but rather, it is about when you should eat.

-In theory, you could eat unlimited fast foods during the eating period while following this diet, since intermittent fasting does not have a traditional calorie restriction.
+In theory, you could eat unlimited junk foods during the eating time period since IF does not have a traditional calorie restriction.

-The 16:8 plan involves eating all your meals and snacks during an 8-hour window while abstaining from food for the remaining hours of the day.
+The 16:8 plan involves eating all meals and snacks during an 8-hour window while abstaining from food for the remaining hours of the day.